Male expendability: Overview

+Anthropologists note that "most societies in the ethnographic record" allow polygyny, in which a man may have more than one female partner but a woman may not or at least is not encouraged to have more than one male partner.
+In the male expendability model, it therefore makes sense for societies to assign the most dangerous jobs to men rather than to women.
+Anthropologists have used the idea of male expendability to study such subjects as polygyny, matrilineality, and division of labor by gender.
+Dundes, Streiff, and Streiff link the concept to a male fear of being obsolete in reproduction with inspiration from feminist philosopher Sara Ruddick.

 Theory and concept

-According to Carol Mukhopadhyay and Patricia Higgins, the concept of male expendability was first written down by fellow anthropologist Ernestine Friedl in 1975, calling it the "relative expendability argument."
-Anthropologists note that "most societies in the ethnographic record" allow polygyny, in which a man may have more than one female partner but a woman many not have more than one male partner.
-Per the male expendability model, it therefore makes sense for societies to assign the most dangerous jobs to men rather than to women.

 Ivana Milojević argues that while patriarchy assigns the role of sex object to women, it assigns to men the role of violence object, with male expendability being corollary to the sexual objectification of women.
-Social psychologist Roy Baumeister argues that it is common for cultures to thrive by exploiting males; this includes the most dangerous jobs being male dominated and job related deaths being higher in those occupations.
-This includes men making up the large majority of occupations such as construction workers, truck drivers, police, fire fighters, and armed service members.
+Social psychologist Roy Baumeister argues that it is common within cultures that the most dangerous jobs are male dominated; job-related deaths are higher in those occupations.
+Men make up the great majority of construction workers, truck drivers, police, fire fighters, and armed service members.
+Baumeister also notes that some genetic studies indicate that, in prehistoric times, more men than women lived and died without ever reproducing.
+"It would be shocking if these vastly different reproductive odds for men and women failed to produce some personality differences," he said in a 2007 speech at a psychology convenion.
+Baumeister concludes in his book, "Most cultures see individual men as more expendable than individual women."

-In an article on men of the Manosphere, religion writer Jeff Sharlet notes: "poor and working class men are cannon fodder abroad and expendable labor at home, trapped beneath a glass floor in jobs nobody really wants—farm workers, roofers, garbage men—and injured at far higher rates than women ..."
-Anarcho-capitalist economist Walter Block argues in The Case for Discrimination that male expendability is the result of women being the bottleneck of reproductive capacity in a population, a theme that was also presented in Warren Farrell's The Myth of Male Power.
+Anarcho-capitalist economist Walter Block argues in The Case for Discrimination that male expendability is the result of women being the bottleneck of reproductive capacity in a population.

 Examples

-The concept of "Women and children first", otherwise known as the "Birkenhead Drill", is a code of conduct that originated during the 19th century Victorian era, where men are sent to slow down the sinking of a ship while women and children escape.
-In the 19th and 20th centuries, "women and children first" was seen as a chivalric ideal.
-However, the drill was only rarely used in practice.

-One 2016 experiment suggested that people are more likely to agree to sacrificing a man or a person of unspecified gender than a woman in the interest of saving the lives of others or pursuing the interests of human society.

 Norwegian sociologist and scholar of men's studies Øystein Gullvåg Holter argues that the male-led Russian government's belief in male expendability contributed to their delay in seeking international help during the Kursk submarine disaster, in which an all-male crew of 118 personnel was lost.
 He states, "If 118 women had been killed, alarm bells regarding discrimination against women would probably have gone off around the world."
 He states that able-bodied males were viewed as a more legitimate target during wars in Bosnia, Kosovo, Timor, Rwanda, and Chechnya.